azuyalabs/yasumi/README.md

 * USA        : For separately testing the USA Holiday Provider
 * Italy      : For separately testing the Italy Holiday Provider
 * France     : For separately testing the France Holiday Provider
+* Spain      : For separately testing the Spain Holiday Provider

 Basic Usage